maple1eaf/data_mining_inf553/README.md

 Final Grade - A

 ## Assignments & Project
 All assignments and project are programmed by Python.
 Spark techniques are used because of the large dataset and distributed computing requirement.
+The dataset of each topic is in this [link](https://drive.google.com/drive/folders/1GmkDgMzoGu9Si8asgBaWuRpeXrMpCbX8?usp=sharing).

 |#|    Topic    |Programming|Tags|Data Scale|
 |---|------------------------|-----------|----|--|